MicrosoftDocs/sdk-api/sdk-api-src/content/userenv/nf-userenv-getgpolista.md

 ### -param lpHostName [in]

-A DNS domain name or domain controller name.
+A DNS domain name (preferred) or domain controller name.
 Domain controller name can be retrieved using the
 <a href="/windows/desktop/api/dsgetdc/nf-dsgetdc-dsgetdcnamea">DsGetDcName</a> function, specifying <b>DS_DIRECTORY_SERVICE_REQUIRED</b> in the <i>flags</i> parameter.

 If the <i>hToken</i> parameter is not <b>NULL</b>, this parameter must be <b>NULL</b>.